Your paper printer can print multiple pages.

 Can I build it?

-The kit has been designed with ease of use in mind, so that almost all of the parts can be simply clicked into place like building blocks.
-All the steps are shown in a detailed video tutorial.
-As there are no complex mechanics, wiring or other electronics involved, it’s also a nice little project to build together with your kids.
+Swapmod has been designed with ease of use in mind, so that almost all of the parts can be simply clicked into place like building blocks.ย All you need are a few standard screws and magnets, which you can order directly here in our shop or source elsewhere.
+As there are no complex mechanics, wiring or electronics involved, it’s a nice little project to build together with your kids.
+All the steps are shown in a detailed video tutorial and a self-test file will help you check that everything is working properly before you start printing.

 How about software?

 To operate with swapmod, you will continue to use your usual slicer (BambuStudio and OrcaSlicer) with the difference that before you press the “print” button in the upper right corner, you will have to carry out an extra step.
-Since BambuStudio and OrcaSlicer do not (yet) support multi-plate printing, there will be an application called “swaplist” that emulates this functionality.
+Since BambuStudio and OrcaSlicer do not (yet) support multi-plate printing, there will be an application that emulates this functionality.

-Why
+Why are

 • Cost.
 First of all, it’s the price.
-Designing it as a kit is an opportunity to save a lot of money for both the manufacturer and the customer.
+Designing it as a digital product is an opportunity to save a lot of money for both the manufacturer and the customer.
 It makes no sense to sell printing- and assembly time to a maker who owns a 3D printer.
 It’s like selling bread to a baker, isn’t it?

 • Vision.
-I liked the idea of BambuLab’s hardware kits right from the start.
+I liked the idea of BambuLab’s hardware kits and Cyberbrics right from the start.
 Most of them are “just” toys for now, but the idea is visionary.
 It’s a first big step towards the next generation of products.
 I truly believe that in the not too distant future, a 3D printer will be a part of most households, just like a microwave or a fridge.